Outlet Malls vs Lifestyle Centers

 Outlet malls allow customers to access clothing and other goods at a reduced price.
 Therefore, their clientele typically consists of price-conscious people seeking a bargain.
 These customers usually know that the quality of the products at outlet stores may be reduced from what would be offered in the regular store – and they’re okay with that.

-Lifestyle centers, on the other hand, usually tailor to the more high-end shoppers.
+Lifestyle centers, on the other hand, are usually tailored to more high-end shoppers.
 As we referenced in another blog, lifestyle centers are defined by the ICSC as “upscale national-chain specialty stores…” They are typically frequented by customers looking for high-quality items, not expecting a large discount unless there is an occasional sale.

 At an outlet mall, you will likely see retailers like Gap, Ann Taylor, Polo Ralph Lauren, Under Armour, Nike, and more.
 However, you probably won’t see very many sit-down restaurants and you won’t see a fitness center or entertainment such as movie theaters.
 That’s because the tenants at outlet malls are more retail-specific whereas lifestyle centers offer a more diverse selection of tenants.